amshah1022/probeeng_colab_demo/README.md

 ## Note on Scope and Reproducibilty

-This public demo reproduces the core architecture and experimental flow of the full ProbeEng framework, but omits restricted datasets, configurations, and analysis modules from the Long-Term AI Safety Lab at Cornell.
+This public demo reproduces the architecture and experimental flow of the ProbeEng framework, but omits restricted datasets, configurations, and analysis modules from the Long-Term AI Safety Lab at Cornell.
 All results, scripts, and figures are representative,